Azure/bicep-types-az/generated/hybridcompute/microsoft.hybridcompute/2023-04-25-preview/types.md

 * **parameters**: [RunCommandInputParameter](#runcommandinputparameter)[]: The parameters used by the script.
 * **protectedParameters**: [RunCommandInputParameter](#runcommandinputparameter)[]: The parameters used by the script.
 * **provisioningState**: string (ReadOnly): The provisioning state, which only appears in the response.
-* **runAsPassword**: string: Specifies the user account password on the machine when executing the run command.
+* **runAsPassword**: string {sensitive}: Specifies the user account password on the machine when executing the run command.
 * **runAsUser**: string: Specifies the user account on the machine when executing the run command.
 * **source**: [MachineRunCommandScriptSource](#machineruncommandscriptsource): The source of the run command script.
 * **timeoutInSeconds**: int: The timeout in seconds to execute the run command.